 In addition to straight TTL values of resource records, this report discusses a number of other TTL-related parameters, such as those in the Start of Authority (SOA) record, and the signature validity periods found in DNSSEC Resource Record Signature (RRSIG) records.

+Root zone TTLs have not changed since 1999.
+While there are no urgent problems to be solved, given the changing environment, in this report the RSSAC caucus considers:

+the extent to which the current root zone TTLs are appropriate for today's environment;

+in 2014, Verisign identified a potential issue with DNSSEC signatures in the root zone.
+At the time, the signature validity period over the NS RRset was seven days, while the NS RRset TTL was six days.
+This did not provide a sufficient “buffer” in the event a root server instance failed to refresh the zone.
+A DNSSEC validator forwarding queries through a non-validator might receive only stale signatures in this situation.
+At Verisign’s request, and with the approval of RSSAC and other stakeholders, the signature validity period for all signatures generated by the ZSK was increased from seven to ten days.
+This report studies whether changing ZSK signature to ten days sufficiently addressed the problem;

+the impacts that TTL changes would have on the wider DNS.

 The remainder of this document is specific to TTLs in the root zone.
 It is organized in the following manner: Section 2 provides terminology; section 3 talks about current TTLs and other parameters; section 4 presents reasons to consider changing root zone TTLs; section 5 explores the history of root zone TTLs; section 6 discusses a set of four empirical analyses to answer the study questions; section 7 presents the findings; section 8 details the recommendations; section 9 covers future work items; and section 10 includes acknowledgements, disclosures, etc.

 Terminology